bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

       -  **binary** (Mandatory) String defining the full path of the binary that must be executed.

-      -  **computingNodes** String defining the number of computing nodes reserved for the MPI execution (only a single node is reserved by default).
+      -  **processes** String defining the number of MPI processes spawn in the task execution.
+This can be combined with the constraints annotation to create define a MPI+OpenMP task.
+(Default is 1)

+      -  **scaleByCU** It indicates that the defined *processes* will be scaled by the defined *computingUnits* in the constraints.
+So, the total MPI processes will be *processes* multiplied by *computingUnits*.
+         This functionality is used to groups MPI processes per node.
+Number of groups will be set in processes and the number of processes per node will be indicated by *computingUnits*

       -  **workingDir** Full path of the binary working directory inside the COMPSs Worker.